lhch9550/Quantify-Course-Impact/README.md

 <img src="https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/fb660d99-da4f-4fb7-947c-04150f40c9ca" width="80%" height="80%">
 </p>

-To elucidate the disparity, we compared the median course impact and the median course specificity values across sectors.
-Notably, a robust correlation (rho=0.82) was observed between these two variables.
-This suggests that sectors with courses covering more specialized jobs or skills tend to have a higher impact.
+It is essential to recognize that increased course specificity does not automatically indicate a correlation with skills requiring advanced proficiency.
+Our examination, comparing course specificity and proficiency, shows that sectors with heightened specificity often align with lower proficiency levels.
+This suggests that courses focused on relatively niche occupations and skill sets are better suited for employees aiming to enhance their lower skill levels, particularly those in junior positions.

 <p align="left">
 <img src="https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/83cc9f28-b71f-45be-a37e-909a3de57958" width="100%" height="100%">